Photocritic International Covers the “Pepper-Spray Cop” Meme

 Still and video images of this action went online and viral within hours.
 Independently generated satirical photocollages accompanied them, proliferating exponentially, inserting Pike’s rotund figure into a wide and ever-growing variety of familiar images: famous paintings, classic photographs, scenes from film and TV, familiar ads, and more.
 Before our very eyes, a photo-based meme was born.

 I covered these developments in a series of posts here at Photocritic International, since the situation depends so heavily on lens-based imagery in both its citizen journalism and citizen op-ed aspects.
-Links to pertinent posts in this blog, which in turn contain links to pertinent primary documents, news stories, still and video images, and other related information, can be found here:
+Links to pertinent posts in this blog, which in turn contain links to pertinent primary documents, news stories, still and video images, and other related information, can be found here, the most recent first:

 • Lt.
 John Pike Goes Viral, 8 (10/7/12): In which I discuss the $1 million settlement with students forced on UC Davis by “Pepper-Spray Cop” John A. Pike III, bringing the total cost of Pike’s various misdeeds at over $4 million.

 • Lt.
 John Pike Goes Viral, 7 (8/5/12): In which I discuss the firing by UC Davis of “Pepper-Spray Cop” John A. Pike III.

 • Lt.
 John Pike Goes Viral, 6 (4/29/12): In which I discuss the official reports on the November 18, 2011 “Pepper-Spray Cop” event at UC Davis.

 • Lt.
 John Pike Goes Viral, 5 (12/16/11): In which I examine the unanticipated impact of the viral “Pepper-Spray Cop” stills and videos in mainland China.